JadedCtrl/blagoblag/README.txt

 INSTALLATION
 ----------------------------------------
-Drop Blagoblag in any directory on your webserver, then create an SQL database for Blagoblag.
-Make sure to make a "config.ini" file (from "config.ini.example")-- at the minimum, you need to configure the SQL connection settings.
+Drop Blagoblag in any directory on your webserver, then create an SQL database for Blagoblag-- UTF-8 character encoding, preferably.

+Then, make a "config.ini" file (from "config.ini.example")-- at the minimum, you need to configure the SQL connection settings.

+After that, just run "composer intall", then you should be running!

+As for setup, you should make your own user-account, then use the "root" account to elevate your account to archmage (highest login class)-- after that, delete the "root" account. :)